-DOI's No FEAR Act Training is an award-winning, video-based interactive training produced and developed by ODICR that provides an overview of the rights and remedies available under the federal employment discrimination and whistleblower protection laws.
-The training provides DOI employees with an opportunity to practice decision-making in simulated situations with scenarios designed to teach them how to address anti-discrimination and whistleblowing issues in a practical, effective way.
-In FY20, ODICR began the process of making significant technical upgrades to the training to enhance the end user's learning experience.
-The training is administered on-line through DOI Talent, a talent management system that offers integrated learning and performance management to DOI employees.
+The Department's No FEAR Act Training is an award-winning, video-based interactive training produced and developed by ODICR that provides an overview of the rights and remedies available under the federal employment discrimination and whistleblower protection laws.
+The training provides Interior employees with an opportunity to practice decision-making in simulated situations with scenarios designed to teach them how to address anti-discrimination and whistleblowing issues in a practical, effective way.
+The training is administered on-line through "DOI Talent," a talent management system that offers integrated learning and performance management to Interior employees.

-No FEAR Training is mandatory for all DOI employees.
+No FEAR Training is mandatory for all Interior employees.
 The training cycle is biennial, and must be completed no later than September 30th, every other year.
 In FY21, the last training cycle, 91.5 percent of the Department's workforce completed the training.